N5GEH/n5geh.tutorials.api-protection/README.md

 # API protection with Kong API Gateway and Keycloak integration

 This repo shows how to protect your APIs using the Kong API Gateway working as PEP proxy with a Keycloak integration for authentication and authorization of incoming requests.
 For example, you can protect [platform components](https://github.com/N5GEH/n5geh.platform) as described in [this publication](https://doi.org/10.1016/j.autcon.2022.104622).
+Even though another PEP proxy was used the architecture remains the same.

 ## 1. Install